apollographql/datasource-rest/README.md

 To define a data source, extend the [`RESTDataSource`](https://github.com/apollographql/datasource-rest/tree/main/src/RESTDataSource.ts) class and implement the data fetching methods that your resolvers require.
 Data sources can then be provided via Apollo Server's `context` object during execution.

-Your implementation of these methods can call on convenience methods built into the [`RESTDataSource`](https://github.com/apollographql/datasource-rest/tree/main/src/RESTDataSource.ts) class to perform HTTP requests, while making it easy to build up query parameters, parse JSON results, and handle errors.
+Your implementation of these methods can call convenience methods built into the [`RESTDataSource`](https://github.com/apollographql/datasource-rest/tree/main/src/RESTDataSource.ts) class to perform HTTP requests, while making it easy to build up query parameters, parse JSON results, and handle errors.

 ```javascript
 const { RESTDataSource } = require('@apollo/datasource-rest');